Dasharo/docs/docs/variants/msi_z690/assembly.md

-# Dasharo compatible with MSI PRO Z690-A DDR4 - montage
+# Presale device assembly and validation

 ## Intro

-This document describes the montage procedure of the MSI PRO Z690-A DDR4 with specified components in [requirements](#requirements).
+This document describes the assembly procedure of the MSI PRO Z690-A DDR4 with specified components in [requirements](#requirements).

 ## Requirements